JIRA REST API Example - OAuth authentication

 After the client application has a valid access token, this can be used to make authenticated requests to JIRA.

-This example client is using the consumer key "hardcoded-consumer" and the public key is:
+You'll need to configure JIRA and download the example client first.
+This example client uses the consumer key "hardcoded-consumer" and the public key is:

 You have to create an Application Link as described in Step 1 above and use this consumer key and the public key and leave the callback URL field empty.

 Download the attached jar files:

 The rest-oauth-client-1.0.one-jar.jar contains the sample client and the rest-oauth-client-1.0-sources.jar contains the source code.

 If you are using JIRA 5.2 or earlier: The sample client uses HTTP POST to communicate with JIRA.
 Support for OAuth parameters in the body of an HTTP POST was added in JIRA 6.0.
 In order to run this sample client against a version of JIRA earlier than 6.0, the sample client (specifically